Why Does SYNERGY NORTH Trim Trees?

 SYNERGY NORTH maintains and removes trees along utility easements to prevent contact with powerlines; to ensure public safety and to provide a reliable electrical service.

 Trees are a significant cause of power outages.
-Outages from trees are caused from branches rubbing on power lines, branches falling on power lines and trees falling across power lines during storms.
+Outages from trees are caused by branches rubbing on power lines, branches falling on power lines, and trees falling across power lines during storms.

 When trimming trees that are in contact with the powerlines you are putting yourself at risk.
-Momentary contact between the tree and energized power lines could be fatal to anyone who is in proximity of the tree.
+A momentary contact between the tree and energized power lines could be fatal to anyone who is in the proximity of the tree.
 Trees and the ground around them may become energized when branches come into contact with the power lines.

 As a homeowner, you too are accountable for trees on your property and within the proximity to powerlines.
 Learn more about your responsibilities.

 The 1998, Electricity Act of Ontario requires that SYNERGY NORTH maintain trees and brush to minimum clearances around its power lines.
 The Electricity Act grants access for SYNERGY NORTH to “enter and maintain any land for the purpose of cutting down or removing trees, branches or other obstructions”.

 Easements are established at the municipal development planning stage that allows SYNERGY NORTH and other utilities to access and maintain equipment on private properties.
 In addition, homeowners and private businesses are required to sign a “Terms of Agreement” with SYNERGY NORTH that agrees to consent access for maintenance before service connections are made.